co360/soda-hol/README.md

 This hands-on lab will introduce you to the Simple Oracle Document Access (SODA) APIs for Node.js and Oracle Autonomous Transaction Processing (ATP) database service.
 SODA is a set of NoSQL-style APIs that let you manager collections of documents (in particular JSON) in Oracle Database without needing to know Structured Query Language (SQL).
 ATP delivers a self-driving, self-securing, self-repairing database service that can instantly scale to meet demands of mission critical transaction processing and mixed workload applications.

-You will work to complete a todo tracking application.
-The front-end app  is based on the [TodoMVC](http://todomvc.com/) front-end.
+You will work to complete a three-tier todo tracking application.
+The front-end app is based on [TodoMVC](http://todomvc.com/) (a simple demo app for learning front-end frameworks).
 The mid-tier will be a Node.js based REST API that uses the SODA APIs included with node-oracledb (the database driver for Oracle Database) to work with data.
-Of course, ATP will be used the application's persistence layer.
+For the application's persistence layer, you will use an instance of the ATP service.

 ## Lab Objectives